shwestrick/shwestrick.github.io/_LICENCES/comments/README.md

-The [MIT license](https://opensource.org/licenses/MIT) in this file applies to the comment display and submission code located in the following files:
+The [MIT license](https://opensource.org/licenses/MIT) in this directory applies to the comment display and submission code located in the following
+files:

 ~~~
 _includes/comment.html